adiprerepa/SmartPark/README.md

 ## Deployment

-Point the camera of the Raspberry Pi in a direction so it can see the liscence plate.
+Point the camera of the Raspberry Pi in a direction so it can see the liscence plate, and the and the ESP8266 right above the space for the car.
 The Camera should hang from the ribbon so the ribbon is above the Camera.
 Download the contents of the Raspberry Pi folder on the Raspberry Pi. ls to the folder and do `java -cp ":jrpicam-1.1.1.jar:" CameraSender` to run the CameraSender.class file.

 ## Further Expansion